6 Important IoT Trends For 2023-2025

 With all this data, the use of AI and machine learning will be essential.

-Because of this, Gartner expects that over 80% of IoT initiatives will be paired with AI by the end of 2022.
+Because of this, Gartner predicted that over 80% of IoT initiatives would be paired with AI by the end of 2022.

 For instance, Voice AI and Vision AI at scale seem to be impossible without the help of the IoT.